Public Meeting or Closed Session

 Members of the public wishing to make a presentation to Council/Committee of the Whole for consideration can do so by being placed on the meeting's agenda as a deputation.
 Individuals wishing to be included on the agenda must complete the mandated form and submit it to the Clerk's Office.
 The Clerk will then notify the requester of the date and time when the appointment has been scheduled.
 The appropriate policy and application form are available under the Council Meeting section of this website.

 For further information regarding the process of being included on the Council agenda please call the Clerk's office at (613) 382-2149 ext.
 1120.

 Anyone wishing to obtain a copy of a decision made by Council may do so by contacting the Clerk's Office at Town Hall, 30 King Street East - 613-382-2149 Ext.
-1120.
-Council agendas and minutes which contain decisions are also available on the website.
+1120, or at firstname.lastname@example.org.
+Council Agendas and Minutes which contain decisions are also available on this website.